Flexible Dieting FTW

 Second Step: Figure out your Macros

 Once you know your daily caloric requirement, you need to figure out what ratio of macros works best for you to reach your goals.
-No tool or measurement will give you the same answer.
+No tool or measurement, other than time and attempts, will give you the same answer.
 It is an individual thing.

 A good ratio to start at might be: